facebookresearch/CPC_audio/README.md

           │   seq_22.{$EXTENSION}
 ```

 Please note that each speaker directory can contain an arbitrary number of subdirectories: the speaker label will always be retrieved from the top one.
+The name of the files isn't relevant.
+For a concrete example, you can look at the organization of the [Librispeech](http://www.openslr.org/12/) dataset.

 - $PATH_CHECKPOINT_DIR in the directory where the checkpoints will be saved
 - $TRAINING_SET is a path to a .txt file containing the list of the training sequences (see [here](https://drive.google.com/drive/folders/1BhJ2umKH3whguxMwifaKtSra0TgAbtfb) for example)